Intelligent Swarming Support Model: Getting the Job Done Through "Controlled Chaos"

 Giva's IT Service Management software offers the following features to help you take your services to the next level:

-• Rapidly update and close incidents with Macros, Quick Incidents, copy/duplicate Incidents and keyboard shortcuts
+- Rapidly update and close incidents with Macros, Quick Tickets, copy/duplicate Tickets and keyboard shortcuts

 Let Giva be your ITSM partner.
-Start a free 30-day trial today!
+Get a demo to see Giva's solutions in action, or start a free 30-day trial today!